kneron/document_center/docs/python_app/app_flow_manual.md

 	 - The default number of workers is one, or sequential processing.

 To modify the argument parser, check the setup_parser function in example.py.
 To add a custom test, add it in the example.py module and the TEST_TYPES mapping.

+## Simulator output
+The results of the simulator vary depending on which one is invoked: hardware csim or dynasty.
+### Hardware csim
+The hardware csim output is binary data for every output node in the ONNX model.
+The results are stored in the following format: [height][channel][width].
+The data is also 16-byte aligned, and each data point is one byte.
+The byte data is in fixed point format, so you will first need to convert if you wish to use floating point values.
+To do this conversion, a specific radix and scale for each output node will need to be provided.
+These results are stored in a file called "image_name.bin_dram.bin".
+### Dynasty
+The Dynasty output is a list of float values for every output node in the given ONNX model.
+The results for each output are in channel last format.
+These results are stored in a file called "image_name_test_rgba.bin.onnx_out_num.txt".
+Be sure to verify that the "num" result file matches the output of the ONNX model you want by checking the number of lines in the file is equal to channel * row * column.
+After getting the values from the correct files, you can use them in your custom postprocess functions.

+## Putting different flows together
+To see an example of multiple tests together, here is the predefined rgb_fdr test, where it performs face detection, landmark detection, and face recognition together on one image.
+Simply specify the input JSON configuration file for the corresponding test being performed.
+You may also define any classes that allow for sharing of data between the testing flows.
+Then call the simulator for each flow and any other processing of data you may need to do.